Trump: 'I Wish I Did' Pick A Different Attorney General Than Sessions

 That comports with the assurances that Comey has said he gave Trump in confidential conversations during his time as FBI director — although Comey also declined to announce that publicly.
 If FBI investigators were to discover wrongdoing by Trump and he did become a target, a prior public announcement would have created a duty for the FBI to correct its past announcement, Comey said.

+"I have always said, I think you ought to sit down ... you've told us publicly there was no collusion, there was no obstruction," Gowdy said.
+"Say in private what you've said publicly."

-The case hasn't been helped by Democrats who have tried to use the special counsel investigation as a weapon against Trump, Gowdy complained.
+The president and his attorneys are frustrated by the swirling allegations and the case hasn't been helped by Democrats who have tried to use the special counsel investigation as a weapon against Trump, Gowdy complained.

 When critics such as House intelligence committee ranking member Adam Schiff, D-Calif., don't say that Trump isn't a target, they're "doing a disservice to all our fellow citizens," Gowdy said.

 What about Trump, Gowdy was asked on CBS — why does he keep charging the FBI and Justice Department with spying that didn't happen?
 The South Carolina congressman responded by distancing himself from Trump.